D. J. Moore: 2020

 In Week 2, Moore recorded eight receptions for 120 receiving yards in a 17–31 loss to the Tampa Bay Buccaneers.
-In Week 5 against the Atlanta Falcons, Moore recorded four catches for 93 yards, including a 57-yard touchdown reception, during the 23–16 win.
-In Week 7, he had four receptions for 93 receiving yards and two receiving touchdowns in the 27–24 loss to the New Orleans Saints.
-In Week 11 against the Detroit Lions, Moore recorded seven catches for 127 yards during the 20–0 win.
+In Week 5 against the Falcons, Moore recorded four catches for 93 yards, including a 57-yard touchdown reception, during the 23–16 win.
+In Week 7, he had four receptions for 93 receiving yards and two receiving touchdowns in the 27–24 loss to the Saints.
+In Week 11 against the Lions, Moore recorded seven catches for 127 yards during the 20–0 win.
 He was placed on the reserve/COVID-19 list by the Panthers on December 7, 2020, and activated on December 16.
-In Week 15 against the Green Bay Packers, Moore recorded six catches for 131 yards during the 24–16 loss.
+In Week 15 against the Packers, Moore recorded six catches for 131 yards during the 24–16 loss.
 Moore finished the 2020 season with 66 receptions for 1,193 receiving yards and four receiving touchdowns.

 2021

 On April 30, 2021, the Panthers exercised the fifth-year option on Moore's contract.
 The option guarantees a salary of $11.116 million for the 2022 season.
 In Week 3, against the Houston Texans, Moore recorded eight receptions for 126 yards in the 24–9 victory.
-In the following game against the Dallas Cowboys, he recorded eight receptions for 113 yards and two touchdowns in the 36–28 loss.
+In the following game against the Cowboys, he recorded eight receptions for 113 yards and two touchdowns in the 36–28 loss.
 Moore finished the 2021 season with 93 receptions for 1,157 receiving yards and four receiving touchdowns.

 2022

 On March 18, 2022, Moore signed a three-year, $61.9 million contract extension with the Panthers through the 2025 season.
-In Week 8, against the Atlanta Falcons, Moore had six receptions for 152 yards and a touchdown in the 37–34 overtime defeat.
+In Week 8, against the Falcons, Moore had six receptions for 152 yards and a touchdown in the 37–34 overtime defeat.
 Moore's touchdown was a 62-yard catch that appeared to set up the Panthers to win the game with only 12 seconds remaining.
 However, Moore took off his helmet out of bounds and was flagged for unsportsmanlike conduct, which moved the extra point back.
 The kick was missed and the Falcons later won the game.
 Moore was off the field when he was penalized and the moment became a controversial topic on whether it should have been flagged.
+Moore finished the 2022 season with 63 receptions for 888 receiving yards and a career-high seven receiving touchdowns, breaking his three-year streak of 1,000-yard receiving seasons.